laurentjutrasdube/Dual-Regime_Geometry_for_Embryonic_Patterning/README.md

 - **Gene-free\_stoch.ipynb**

     This notebook performs stochastic simulations of the symmetric gene-free Models 1 and 2.
-It also generates the mutual information plots using the data found in the `Mutual_info_data` folder.
+It also generates the mutual information plot using the data found in the `Mutual_info_data` folder.
 Figure 4--figure supplement 2 shows the results obtained with this notebook.